GulayAdgzl/FlutterProject/README.md

 ## 🌐 REST APIs

-The iWallet Project relies on external REST APIs for user data:
+The  Project relies on external REST APIs for user data:

 - **JSONPlaceholder API**: This API provides mock data for various resources, including users.
 - **Picsum Photos**: User profile images are dynamically fetched from Picsum Photos.
 It offers random images for testing and development purposes.